 How can this be shortened?– The entire process can be split into two parts.
 All the stakeholders can present their issues separately to the EAC, and this can be done online.
 A separate representative is chosen to survey the rural population and their concerns can also be submitted online via the representative.
 Before the public hearing, the EAC can weed out any nonsensical issues and release a list of issues they feel needs to be debated among the stakeholders.
 2 days are scheduled, where every stakeholder is present and the issues can be finalized (by combing the TOR finalization and the public hearing, we save another 45 days; the time taken to complete an average public hearing).
 This entire process will not take more than 20 days, if done properly (and this can only be done if we have a permanent team working for EIA studies).

-4. To obtain the EC, a streamlined process for the NGO (or project proponent) will go a long way in shortening the duration.
+4. To obtain the EC, a streamlined process for the project proponent will go a long way in shortening the duration.
 Currently, it takes about 45-60 days to review the EIA report and approve/deny a project.
 While reviewing of a project does take time, if an NGO has a good track record in conducting exhaustive, accurate studies, the reputation it obtains will help speed the process up.
 The govt. should try to finish the review under 30 days, unless special circumstances arise.
 (Edit: this has, in fact, been implemented.
 There is now a single window portal available on the Ministry’s website, with all documentation procedures being done online.
 You can check out a step-by-step process to file your EIA report here.)